trpc/trpc/www/docs/server/procedures.md

 In addition to being able to [infer the input and output types](/docs/client/vanilla/infer-types#inferring-input--output-types) of a procedure, you can also infer the options type of a specific procedure builder (or base procedure) using `inferProcedureBuilderResolverOptions`.

 This type helper is useful for declaring a type to a function's parameters.
-Like in this example of separating the procedure's handler (main execution code) from its definition at the router:
+Like for example, separating the procedure's handler (main execution code) from its definition at the router, or for creating a helper function that works with multiple procedures.

 <!-- prettier-ignore-start -->
 ```ts twoslash